DarkMattz/STRIGComputer/README.md

 StrigComputer have a warranty for all of their products.

+# Access the app
+You can access this application at strigcomputer.heroku.com

 # How to build
 1. Make sure to have NodeJS installed on your PC.
 2. Clone the repo.